-High frequency of strains carrying the mutations B-H278Y and C-N75S were observed in 2021/22 from Mato Grosso, Mato Grosso do Sul, Goias, Maranhao and Bahia (comment: check states!).
-The last season showed an frequency increase of the mutation C-N75S and a decrease of the mutation B-H278Y as reported for target spot in soybean.
+High frequency of strains carrying the mutations B-H278Y and C-N75S were observed in 2019/20 from Mato Grosso, Mato Grosso do Sul, Goias and Bahia.

+Meanwhile, the frequency of sdh mutations is higher in cotton compared to soybean populations.
 This shows the importance of crop-specific recommendations linking these two important crops.
+These are under preparation.